 Before you add or override the alert definitions and symptom definitions for a policy, familiarize yourself on the available alerts and symptoms.

 - To view the available alert definitions, in the menu, click Alerts and then in the left pane click .

 - To view the available symptom definitions, in the menu, click Alerts and then in the left pane click .
 Symptom definitions are available for metrics, properties, messages, faults, smart early warnings, and external events.

 A summary of the number of problem and symptoms that are enabled and disabled, and the difference in changes of the problem and symptoms as compared to the base policy, appear in the Analysis Settings pane of the policies workspace.

 Where You Override the Alert Definitions and Symptom Definitions

 To override the alert definitions and symptom definitions for your policy, in the menu, click Administration, and then in the left pane click Policies.
-Click the Policy Library tab, and click the Add New Policy icon to add a policy or click the Edit Selected Policy icon to edit a policy.
+Click the Policy Library tab, and click the Add option to add a policy.
+Click the horizontal ellipsis and select the Edit option to edit a policy.
 In the Add or Edit Monitoring policy workspace, on the left click Alert / Symptom Definitions.
 The definitions appear in the workspace.